mmm/higgs-tutorial/README.md

 That's exactly the
 [analysis](https://cms.cern/physics/higgs-boson/observation-new-particle-mass-125-gev)
 you'll do here.
-You run jobs that compare simulations of background events/processes to actual luminosity data from detectors.
-If the luminosity data contains a
+You run jobs that compare simulations of background events/processes to actual observed data from detectors.
+If the observed data contains a
 [statistical excess](https://cms.cern/physics/higgs-boson-terms-and-definitions)
 of any of these particular decay channels, then that indicates the presence of